GATB/leon/README.md

     cmake -Dk1=64 -Dk2=96 -Dk3=128 -Dk4=162 ..

 this will allow to use k<63.
-For larger k, change the values such that they are multiple of 32 and k1<k2<k3<k4
+For larger k, change the values such that they are multiple of 32 and k1&lt;k2&lt;k3&lt;k4.

-#CHANGELOG
+# CHANGELOG

+* version 1.1.0: July 13, 2017:
+ + Leon compressor integrated into GATB-Core 1.4.0
+ + Leon compressed data is now stored into a single HDF5 binary file: '.leon'
+ + bug fixes on compression/decompression on small reads
+ + Extensive test suite added; [read more](https://github.com/GATB/gatb-core/tree/master/gatb-core/test/jenkins/leon)
+ + Leon now successfully works on data sets reported in [Y. Zhang et al, 2017](https://github.com/GATB/gatb-core/tree/master/gatb-core/test/jenkins/leon) as breaking Leon

 * version 1.0.0: April 16, 2015:
  bug fixes